caiomolinaro/caiomolinaro/README.md

 :question: In future i want learn React Native & Electron

 I'm interested in learning more and working in the development area :boy:

+:penguin:  I use Windows 10 with Windows Subsystem for Linux, with Ubuntu

 If you want to talk to me: :sunglasses:
 Discord: CaioM#9647 :pig: